lisafast/lacnotredame/Content/water/qualityreports.md

 description: Lac Notre Dame water testing results
 date: 2023-09-12T13:10:52-05:00
 ---
-Carole Doré has been volunteering as the Association water tester for years.
-Thank her when you see her!
-She and Rejean Vaillant collect and deliver the water samples every year at the locations on the [map](/map/maps/).
+Water samples are collected every year at the locations on the [map](/map/maps/).
 Your association membership fees and donations pay for the water testing.

-## 2023 water testing results

-* **Lac Notre Dame August 16th, 2023 summary:** E-coli levels are generally low, with 6 of 8 locations almost undetectable. **Exceptions are [Location 4](/map/maps/), between Generations and Symons very high at 230 CFU/100ml - swimming is not recommended above 200 CFU, drinking water should have 0.
-[Location 6](/map/maps/)at Generations was also higher than the rest of the lake at 66.** Phosphorus is back down to quite low levels (this is good!), and nitrogen levels are within the usual range.
-Water clarity amidst the heavy August rains was lower than usual.

-* Lac Notre Dame 2022 summary: E-coli levels are good, with 5 of 8 locations at or below 10 CFU.
-Only [Location 4](/map/maps/), between Generations and Symons was higher than usual, at 50 CFU, which is still well within the safe swimming range.
-Phosphorus levels are back down from their highs last year, and nitrogen levels are within the usual range.
-Water clarity before the heavy August rains was normal.

-* **Usher Lake August 16th, 2023 summary:** E-coli levels in Usher Lake range from 10 to 26, which is better than many previous years.
-High levels of phosphates are seen at both inlets - increasing the risk of blue-green algae and nitrogen levels at all locations are higher than in Lac Notre-Dame.

-* Usher Lake 2022 summary: Usher had an E coli reading of 1000 CFU at [Location 11](/map/maps/), with nitrogen and phosphorus also too high.
-However, the other in-lake locations had very low E levels coli and better nitrogen and phosphorus levels than usual.
-It was determined the e-coli was a testing error.
+## Lac Notre Dame August 8, 2024 summary

+* Good news that E-coli at all locations is either below detectable levels or just at the detectable level of 10 CFU (Quebec requires below 200 CFU for swimming).
+Nitrogen and phosphorus levels surprisingly are at the same levels as previous years.
+* From Paul Hamilton, consulting biologist: “I suspect the increase in milfoil is related to the spring weather conditions (especially light and water temperature) and nutrients in the sediments.
+The good news is your nutrient levels do not seem to be bad at all (therefore the washed-in sediments are likely mainly inorganic particles).
+Stressing the plants (harvesting in the late summer, early fall and in the spring) is the best way to control the growth.
+Also, poor weather conditions can do the same.
+For example the water clarity problem you report has two sides, 1\) a problem with more nutrients in the lake (with possible blue-green algae) and 2\) the visibility will stress the milfoil which may help to control the milfoil later this year (and possibly next year ?) .”

+## Usher Lake August 15, 2024 summary
+* Usher continues to have high nutrient and bacteria levels, with e-coli at 110 CFU [at location 11](https://lacnotredame.org/map/maps/) (below the 200 CFU limit for swimming but well above drinking water recommendations).

+Phosphorus levels at location 11 have been higher than the target level of 0.01 mg/l of an uncontaminated lake for the last 5 years.
+The higher nitrogen and phosphorus levels are somewhat expected given the small size of Usher, but do increase the risk of toxic Blue-Green Algae.

 ## View spreadsheet of water testing results by map location

 * [All water testing results by date and location for E-coli, phosphates and nitrogen from 2005 (Google Sheet)](https://docs.google.com/spreadsheets/d/1dqcUzW8GyrQA3oEBX0YPA8-FLrunVLlIszOkUb7S9H4/edit?usp=sharing)

+To understand the in-depth results, these [Canadian Water Quality Guidelines for the Protection of Aquatic Life](/assets/docs/water/water_quality_guidelines.pdf) provide some target levels.

 Association volunteers collect water samples at specific locations where water enters and exits the lakes.
 Note these locations are not the same as the Municipality of La Peche's test locations referenced in the ABV-7 report.